In 1907, this, single-truck, combination

 Rolling Stock

 The original passenger equipment of the Norway and Paris Street Railway consisted of two 10-bench open and two 20-foot closed single-truck cars, believed to have been built by the Briggs Carriage Company of Amesbury, MA.
-The closed cars numbered 3 and 4 and the open cars, 5 and 6.
+The closed cars were numbered 3 and 4 and the open cars, 5 and 6.

 No. 3 of the Norway and Paris at the carhouse in Norway.